 Here are the best Chase unsecured credit cards:

 Best for Travel: Chase Sapphire Preferred® Card Offers 100,000 bonus points for spending $4,000 in the first 3 months.
-Earns 2 points per $1 spent on dining and travel, and 1 point per $1 on all other purchases. $0 foreign transaction fee. $0 annual fee.
+Earns 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases. $0 foreign transaction fee. $0 annual fee.
 The credit score requirement is 700 at a minimum.
 That means you need good credit or better for approval.

 Best for Students: Chase Freedom® Student credit card Offers $50 after your first purchase made in the first 3 months.
 Earns 1% cash back on all purchases. $0 annual fee.
 Students with limited credit (less than 3 years of credit history) are eligible for approval.